pilotmoon/popclipweb/site/buy.md

 ## Personal License

-PopClip is available as a one-time license key purchase.
+PopClip is available as a one-time purchase by buying a license key.

 <Buy />